 Established in 1987, this award recognizes individuals whose accomplishments include outstanding international research, innovation and contributions to crash injury protection, crash injury biomechanics and crash injury design for all mobility vehicles: land, air, sea and space.
 Nominees should be those persons in leadership positions who have made a significant transportation safety impact on their organizations or on society worldwide.
 This award, was initially administered by the Stapp Advisory Committee.
 The award is funded through the generous support of Arnold W. Siegel, SAE Fellow and Medal of Honor recipient.
 Siegel's work was in Crash Injury Research conducted at UCLA.
 This pioneering research has contributed to modern crashworthy transportation vehicles and to the understanding of human tolerance in collisions.
-The award consists of a framed medal and an honorarium, and is presented at the Awards Ceremony during the SAE World Congress.
+The award consists of a framed medal a $10,000 honorarium, and is presented at the Awards Ceremony during the SAE World Congress.